 In 2012, Imagination Childcare Academy, Inc. was born!
 The name encompasses all we stand for.
 We want children to use their imaginations to learn about the world around them.
 We create an environment that facilitates this learning by modeling and by providing the children with the tools they need to be successful.

 Erin Medlar holds a Dual Master’s Degree of Science in Literacy/ Special Education from the University at Albany.
 She is certified in New York State to teach in the following areas: Elementary Education (1-6), Early Elementary Education (B-2), Special Education (1-6) and Literacy (B-6).
+She also completed the Education Administration two year program at SUNY Brockport and earned the School Building Leader/ School District Leader Advanced certifications.
 She has over twenty years of public and private school teaching experience, working with children from diverse backgrounds with a variety of needs.

 For Erin, being a teacher is not just a career; it defines who she is.
 Everyday she is amazed by the children she works with; she is inspired by their innate curiosity.
 Married and a mother of two boys, Erin understands the unique challenges that families face in today’s society.
 She is continuously building relationships with children and their families, as she believes that it is those partnerships that empower children to reach their fullest potential.
 Erin uses a hands-on multi-sensory approach to learning, understanding that the more senses children use when they learn, the more likely they will remember those skills and concepts.
 Erin understands that every child is unique with a variety of strengths that can be built upon, and she modifies the classroom environment to meet these individual needs.
 She uses continual assessment as a way to guide her instructional decisions, rather than relying on any one set curriculum.